bigstepinc/metalcloud-docs/guides/managing_instance_arrays.md

 ## Retrieving server access credentials using the UI

-Once an infrastructure is active you can access the servers' access credentials by clicking on the instance array.
+Once an infrastructure is active you can access the server's credentials by clicking on the instance array.

 ![](/assets/guides/managing_instance_arrays1.png)